ppone/docs/README2.md

 **Once the invoice is paid the reminders will automatically stop not matter what schedule or combination of schedule templates that we sue**

 **Best Practices**
-Although we allow you add as many steps as you like, we generally recommend to keep the schedule simple (no more than 2 steps).
+Although we allow you add as many schedule templates as you like, we generally recommend to keep the schedule simple (no more than 2 schedule templates).
 Adding a combination of many schedule templates can make it hard for you to predict precisely every time your client gets a reminder.

 ####<a name="invoice-automatic-reminders"></a>Sending Automatic Reminders For Sent Invoices